guardian/consent-management-platform/README.md

 `init(options: InitOptions): void`

-When `init` is called, it will add the TCF or the CCPA privacy framework to the page, depending on the configuration options received.
+Calling `init` will add the TCF or the CCPA privacy framework to the page, depending on the configuration options received.
 We refer to these as TCF mode and CCPA mode, respectively.
 This function needs to be run before any other API call.

 The configuration object that it requires is: